Dhibin

-Dhibin (ذيبين; also spelled Dhaybin or Thibin) is a village in southern Syria, administratively part of the Salkhad District of the al-Suwayda Governorate.
-It is located south of al-Suwayda, near the southern border with Jordan.
-Nearby localities include Bakka to the north, Salkhad to the northeast, Umm al-Rumman to the east, Samaj to the west and Samad to the northwest.
+Dhibin (ذيبين; also spelled Dhaybin or Thibin) is a town in southern Syria, administratively part of the Salkhad District of the Suwayda Governorate.
+It is located south of Suwayda, near the southern border with Jordan.
+Nearby localities include Bakka to the north, Salkhad to the northeast, Umm ar-Rumman to the east, Samaj to the west and Samad to the northwest.
 In the 2004 census it had a population of 2,562.
 It is the administrative center of the Dhibin Nahiyah, which consisted of three villages with a collective population of 6,900 in 2004.
+Its inhabitants are predominantly Druze, with a Sunni Muslim Bedouin minority.